cloudant/sync-android/doc/interceptors.md

 or `addResponseInterceptors` on the `ReplicatorBuilder` class.

-One of the built-in interceptors is `BasicAuthInterceptor` which can be used to auhenticate with servers where cookie authentication is not supported.
+One of the built-in interceptors is `BasicAuthInterceptor` which can be used to authenticate with servers where cookie authentication is not supported.

 To add an add instance of `BasicAuthInterceptor` to a pull replication, do the following: